 First, a business model well designed can make a business go from zero to a billion, just like it did with Google.
 Second, at times when a company grows at the size of what Google is today, it's hard to remember that back then it was a disruptive force that "democratized" the web, allowing small blogs and small businesses to make money online!

 AdWords and AdSense combined made Google among the most powerful tech companies in the world.
 Of course, Google managed to get there because it was backed by a great service, a search engine able to have you find any kind of information in a web made of billions of pages.

 Yet, without such a powerful business model that search engine today wouldn't exist.
 Also, most if not all Google existing applications (Google docs or Gmail to mention a few) wouldn't exist if it wasn't for the stream of revenues generated over the years by Google's business model.

 In other words, a well-designed business model has to create value for the stakeholders and not just for the shareholders.
 Google allows each day to billion people to find the answers they need.
 Businesses can enhance their revenues through AdWords by tracking their spending, conversion, and opportunities.
 Content creators can easily monetize their content by allowing Google to show targeted ads within their "web properties."

-That is how Google went from zero to over seven hundred billion of market capitalization!
+That is how Google went from zero to over eight hundred billion of market capitalization!